ant31/achemy/README.md

 ### Step 2: Engine and Model Setup

-Initialize the `ActiveEngine` and define your models.
+Initialize the `AchemyEngine` and define your models.
 It's good practice to create a common base class for your models.

 ```python
 # models.py